This post may contain affiliate links. Read my disclosure policy.

 - Pair with Coleslaw: Every barbecue needs a couple of refreshing side dishes.
 This potato salad plus my Maple Dijon Apple Coleslaw equals perfection!

-- Serve with Asparagus: Roasted asparagus is another classic side dish to serve alongside potato salad, and this simple Air Fryer Asparagus recipe is the best of the best!
+- Serve with Asparagus: Since we often have potato salad for Easter, we often serve roasted asparagus as another classic side dish alongside potato salad, and this simple Air Fryer Asparagus recipe is the best of the best!

 Instant Pot Potato Salad